Tao Ruspoli: Narrative and documentary features (2008–2017)

 Ruspoli's narrative debut, Fix (2008), premiered at the Slamdance Film Festival and won the Heineken Red Star Award at the Santa Barbara International Film Festival.
-The film also secured Best Film awards at the Brooklyn Film Festival, the Vail Film Festival, and the Twin Rivers Media Festival.
+At the Brooklyn International Film Festival it received the Grand Chameleon Award, Best Narrative Feature, and Best Actor; it also won Best Film at the Vail Film Festival and the Twin Rivers Media Festival.
+Reviews were mixed: Variety called it "breezy, brash" but uneven, while The New York Times described its visual approach as energetic if undisciplined.

-Critics praised Fix for its authentic portrayal of Los Angeles creative communities and its energetic filmmaking style, though some noted uneven thematic development.
-The New York Times noted the film's "rough-hewn charm" while acknowledging its structural challenges.
-Variety praised its authenticity and setting while noting narrative inconsistencies.

-Being in the World (2010) marked Ruspoli's most significant critical and academic success, examining Martin Heidegger's concept of being-in-the-world through his mentor Hubert Dreyfus's teachings.
-The documentary interweaves interviews with philosophers, craftspeople, musicians, and chefs to explore how skilled practitioners embody knowledge through practice rather than abstract theory.
-The film features Dreyfus, Mark Wrathall, Sean Kelly, Taylor Carman, John Haugeland, Iain Thomson, Charles Taylor, and Albert Borgmann, alongside master practitioners including chef Leah Chase, Japanese carpenter Hiroshi Sakaguchi, flamenco guitarist Manuel Molina, and jazz pianist Austin Peralta.

-The documentary won the Audience Award for Documentary Feature at the Brooklyn International Film Festival and received widespread critical acclaim.
-Spirituality & Practice called it "bright and thought-provoking," noting its successful integration of philosophical concepts with accessible storytelling.
-The film has been adopted by philosophy departments at numerous universities as a teaching tool.
+Being in the World (2010) is a documentary on Heidegger's concept of being-in-the-world developed through Dreyfus's teaching.
+It interweaves interviews with philosophers — including Dreyfus, Mark Wrathall, Sean Kelly, Taylor Carman, John Haugeland, Iain Thomson, Charles Taylor, and Albert Borgmann — with portraits of master practitioners such as the chef Leah Chase, the Japanese carpenter Hiroshi Sakaguchi, the flamenco guitarist Manuel Molina, and the jazz pianist Austin Peralta.
+The film received the Audience Award for Documentary Feature at the Brooklyn International Film Festival and a favorable review in Spirituality & Practice.
+It has continued to be used as introductory material in university courses on existential phenomenology.